 - ODEP Collaborative Activities with the Consumer Financial Protection Bureau (CFPB)

-- ODEP & CFPB Release Joint Communication to the Field entitled, “Promoting Pathways to Economic Stability for Workers with Disabilities” (PDF) — On August 7, 2014, ODEP and the CFPB issued a joint communication to the American public that discusses their respective commitment to promoting the financial capability of Americans with disabilities, and also describes their collaborative activities in this area.
-The memorandum also provides information on available Federal financial capability resources and assistance that workers with disabilities can use to promote their financial security and economic advancement.
+- ODEP & CFPB Release Joint Communication, “Promoting Pathways to Economic Stability for Workers with Disabilities” (PDF) — On August 7, 2014, ODEP and the CFPB issued a joint communication to the American public that discusses their respective commitment to promoting the financial capability of Americans with disabilities, and also describes their collaborative activities in this area.
+The memorandum also provides information on available federal financial capability resources and assistance that workers with disabilities can use to promote their financial security and economic advancement.

-- Employee Benefits Security Administration (EBSA) — DOL agency that works to ensure the security of the retirement, health, and other workplace related benefits of workers and their families.
-As part of this, it helps educate and assist individuals covered by private retirement, health, and other benefit plans about their rights and responsibilities.
+Employee Benefits Security Administration (EBSA) — DOL agency that works to ensure the security of retirement, health, and other workplace related benefits of workers and their families.
+As part of this, EBSA helps educate and assist individuals covered by private retirement, health, and other benefit plans about their rights and responsibilities.

 - Work Incentives: General Information — Information from the Social Security Administration (SSA) about various work incentives for SSDI and SSI recipients, including:

-- Volunteer Income Tax Assistance (VITA) — Program offering free tax help to low- to moderate-income individuals and families who cannot prepare their own tax returns; VITA sites are usually located at community centers, libraries, schools, malls, and other locations.
+- Volunteer Income Tax Assistance (VITA) — Tax assistance program offering free help to low- to moderate-income individuals and families who cannot prepare their own tax returns.
+VITA sites are usually located at community centers, libraries, schools, malls, and other locations.